Mr Steven Jefferies BA (Hons), PGCE [Warw], MA [Birm], NPQH

 Mrs Nash studied Mathematics through the Open University and worked as a Financial Director before coming into teaching, when she achieved Qualifited Teacher Status via the Graduate Teacher Programme.

-As well as being directly responsible for the mathematics and computing faculty, Mrs Nash develops timetabling, staffing allocations and is responsible for the enrichment week programme.
+As well as being directly responsible for the mathematics and computing faculty, Mrs Nash develops timetabling, staffing allocations and is strategic lead for public and internal examinations.

-Key responsibilities: faculty leadership - mathematics and computing; public and internal examinations; timetabling; enrichment week programme; staffing logistics and allocations; Key Stage 4 Options.
+Key responsibilities: faculty leadership - mathematics and computing; public and internal examinations; timetabling; staffing logistics and allocations.